Special mosquitoes are being bred to fight dengue. How the old enemies are now becoming allies

 That same day, a dozen young workers from Doctors Without Borders fanned out across Northern Tegucigalpa on motorcycles carrying jars of the already hatched dengue-fighting mosquitoes and, at designated sites, released thousands of them into the breeze.

+Some of the most common questions from the community were about whether Wolbachia would harm people or the environment.
+Workers explained that any bites from the special mosquitoes or their offspring were harmless.

+María Fernanda Marín, a 19-year-old student, works for Doctors Without Borders in a facility where Wolbachia-infected mosquitoes are hatched for eventual release.
+She proudly shows neighbors a photo of her arm covered in bites to help earn their trust.

-Lourdes Betancourt, 63, a volunteer with the Doctors Without Borders team, encourages her neighbors to let the “good mosquitoes” grow in their yards.
+Lourdes Betancourt, 63, another volunteer with the Doctors Without Borders team, was at first suspicious of the new strategy.
+But Betancourt – who has been sickened by dengue several times — now encourages her neighbors to let the “good mosquitoes” grow in their yards.

-“They are going to bite you, but you won’t get dengue,” she said.
+“I tell people not to be afraid, that this isn’t anything bad, to have trust,” Betancourt said.
+“They are going to bite you, but you won’t get dengue.”

 Burakoff reported from New York City.
 AP journalist Marko Álvarez contributed to this story from Medellín, Colombia.